BILL ANALYSIS

 A bill to direct the Director of the Bureau of Justice Statistics to establish a database with respect to corporate offenses, and for other purposes.

-S4104 (A bill to direct the Director of the Bureau of Justice Statistics to establish a database with respect to corporate offenses, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects JPMorgan Chase ($JPM), Bank of America ($BAC), Wells Fargo ($WFC) and Microsoft ($MSFT) and 6 other tickers.
-The primary sectors impacted are Finance, Technology, Energy, Healthcare, Consumer and Manufacturing.
+S4104 (A bill to direct the Director of the Bureau of Justice Statistics to establish a database with respect to corporate offenses, and for other purposes.) has been assessed with a bearish outlook for investors.
+This legislation directly affects Bank of America ($BAC) and Wells Fargo ($WFC).
+The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 bearish